Supreme Court allows construction to resume on the Mountain Valley Pipeline

 West Virginia Attorney General Patrick Morrisey, who had asked the Supreme Court to take up the case, said after the ruling that there was an “urgent need” for the pipeline to be completed without delay.

-Jamie Williams, president of The Wilderness Society, said in a statement that allowing the pipeline to proceed “puts the profits of a few corporations ahead of the health and safety of Appalachian communities."

-“The Mountain Valley Pipeline is a threat to our water, our air, and our climate,” Williams said.
+The appeals court did not immediately rule on Mountain Valley Pipeline’s motion to dismiss challenges to the project over concerns about the pipeline’s impact on endangered species, erosion and stream sedimentation.

-Derek Teaney, an attorney for Appalachian Mountain Advocates, told the 4th Circuit that Congress’ action last month requiring that all necessary permits be issued for the pipeline's construction “crosses the fence between the judicial power and the legislative power.”
+Derek Teaney, an attorney for Appalachian Mountain Advocates, told the appeals court that Congress’ action last month requiring that all necessary permits be issued for the pipeline's construction “crosses the fence between the judicial power and the legislative power.”

-At the end of the hearing, 4th Circuit Judge James A. Wynn commended attorneys on both sides for the work they've done.

-”If we grant the motion, this is probably the last time we’re going to see you," he said.
-“We don’t know where we’ll go from here.”
+Appeals Judge James A. Wynn acknowledged, “If we grant the motion, this is probably the last time we’re going to see it.”

-Associated Press writers John Raby in Charleston, West Virginia, and Denise Lavoie in Richmond, Virginia, contributed to this report.
+Associated Press writer John Raby in Charleston, West Virginia, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.